Fine Art Made From Recycled Objects in Sonoma County

-Call it what you will – trash art, folk art, or junk art – some of the most imaginative artwork to be found in Sonoma County is made from discarded or recycled material.
+Some of the most imaginative artwork to be found in Sonoma County is made from discarded or recycled materials.

-Head to Sebastopol’s three-block-long Florence Avenue for a free sculpture tour of "trashy works" jointly made by Patrick Amiot and his wife, Brigitte Laurent.
-Amiot creates the sculptures and Laurent bestows their bright-hued paint jobs.
+Head to the three-block-long Florence Avenue in Sebastopol for a free sculpture tour of "trashy works" jointly made by Patrick Amiot and his wife, Brigitte Laurent.
+Amiot creates the sculptures from found objects—old cars, cookware, discarded pipes, aluminum trash cans, and more—and Laurent bestows their bright-hued paint jobs.

 Back in 2001, Amiot placed a large sculptural piece that he'd made for fun—an outsize fisherman fashioned from an old water heater—on his front lawn.
-Neighbors loved it, and nearly every Florence Avenue front yard sports at least one Amiot-Laurent sculpture.
+Neighbors loved it, and nearly every Florence Avenue front yard now sports at least one Amiot-Laurent sculpture.
 So do quite a few local businesses.
-Map for a Patrick Amiot Sculpture Tour in Sebastopol.

-Consider, for example, the metal multi-story bird houses, fountains, and garden stakes.
-They're fashioned by artisans in Mexico and made from old cars, oil barrels, signs, machinery gears and other discards.
+Be sure to check out the metal multi-story bird houses, fountains, and garden stakes.
+They're fashioned by artisans in Mexico and made from old cars, oil barrels, signs, machinery gears, and other discards.

 And then there's the selection of beautifully made items crafted from wine barrel staves: wine racks, chairs, tables, and more.
 Or, if you're joining the growing ranks of backyard chicken farmers, you might like Swede's nearly-indestructible coops made from reclaimed redwood, or the recycled redwood line of bluebird, bat, owl, and other avian-specific boxes.